ckaotik/Broker_Garbage/readme.txt

 Starting in version 3.3v11 you can add category strings to make your life easier.
 To do so, go to your settings panel for the list you wish to add it to and right-click on the 'plus' icon.
 You will see a list of all categories LibPeriodicTable (LPT) has to offer (or at least the parts of it that I chose to include).
 Navigate your way through the menu and add any category you like simply by clicking on it.
 To remove a category simply do as you would with any other item on your list: Select it and then hit the corresponding 'minus' icon.
+If you want to test which items are on what lists, just use the 'Test category strings' panel in the options.

 Why these categories are only in English?
 There's a simple answer to that: Because that's what LPT does and I do not want to localize the complete LPT.
 Sorry for that, but it's kind of not my job to do that ;)